Cheatham County Cancer Survivors Alliance

 We are dedicated to providing support for Cheatham County families.

 On July 1, 2020 CCCEC received an award from the Tennessee Cancer Coalition to provide education and guidance for Cheatham County residents who have been diagnosed with cancer, and for their family members.
-The purpose of the funding is to offer two virtual town hall meetings and at least six virtual presentations to community organizations and faith communities over the coming year to provide education, information about resources, and to learn more from survivors about their needs.
+We are offering virtual presentations to community organizations and faith communities to provide education, information about resources, and to learn more from survivors about their needs.
 The Coalition has named the project Cheatham County Cancer Survivors Alliance (CCCSA).
+Check this page often to see new information about resources and events coming up.

-The Alliance will be hosting its second virtual Town Hall to provide information about the Alliance, the perspectives of Cheatham County cancer survivors and caregivers, and a brief presentation and Q & A from Liz Winkler APRN, a Vanderbilt Medical Center nurse practitioner who specializes in cancer survivorship care.
+The Alliance hosted two virtual Town Hall Meetings to provide information about the Alliance, the perspectives of Cheatham County cancer survivors and caregivers, and a brief presentations and Q & A from Liz Winkler APRN, a Vanderbilt Medical Center nurse practitioner who specializes in cancer survivorship care.

-We will also describe educational presentations about cancer survivorship you can schedule for your organization or faith community, and the launch of a new county-wide survey to learn more about the needs of cancer survivors and their caregivers.
-Please register for the March 18th Town Hall here.
+Also describe are educational presentations about cancer survivorship you can schedule for your organization or faith community, and the launch of a new county-wide survey to learn more about the needs of cancer survivors and their caregivers.

 The Alliance hosted its first virtual Town Hall on Dec.
 3, 2020, from 7-8 p.m.